physionetchallenges/physionetchallenges.github.io/2026/index.md

 - `Ethnicity`: Patient-reported ethnicity or ethnic background.
 Categories include Hispanic, Not Hispanic, Unavailable.
 - `BMI`: Body mass index (BMI) extracted from available clinical measurements around the time of the sleep study.
 - `Time_to_Event`: Time (in days) from the PSG to the first recorded cognitive impairment diagnosis; empty if no diagnosis occurred.
 This variable will only be available in the training set.
-- `Cognitive_Impairment`: Binary indicator of cognitive-impairment outcome. `TRUE` indicates that the patient developed and was diagnosed with cognitive impairment (mild cognitive impairment, Alzheimer's disease, or dementia), defined as having at least two qualifying ICD-9/ICD-10 codes with both at least 3 years and one no more than 7 years after the sleep study with at least one week between the diagnoses, see [Scoring](#scoring) for details. `FALSE` indicates that the patient had no cognitive impairment diagnoses and had at least 7 years of follow-up data (6 years for site I0002).
+- `Cognitive_Impairment`: Binary indicator of cognitive-impairment outcome. `TRUE` indicates that the patient developed and was diagnosed with cognitive impairment (mild cognitive impairment, Alzheimer's disease, or dementia), defined as having at least two qualifying ICD-9 or ICD-10 codes with both at least 1 years and one no more than 6 years after the sleep study with at least one week between the diagnoses, see [Scoring](#scoring) for details. `FALSE` indicates that the patient had no cognitive impairment diagnoses and had at least 6 years of follow-up data (6 years for site I0002).
 This variable will only be available in the training set.
 - `Last_Known_Visit_Date`: Date of the patient's most recent clinical follow-up.
 This variable will only be available in the training set.
 - `Time_to_Last_Visit`: Follow-up duration (in days) from the PSG to the last known visit for the patient.
 This variable will only be available in the training set.